|· Forum Posting Rules · Portal||Help Search Members Calendar|

 Lie 3.
 The paper may confirm fundamental properties of AGW.

 None of the papers "confirm" fundamental properties of AGW, some simply acknowledge AGW (in some form).
-None of this is surprising as a paper that supports a skeptic argument against AGW Alarm will likely acknowledge AGW (in some form).
+None of this is surprising as a paper that supports a skeptic argument against Alarmism will likely acknowledge AGW (in some form).

 He then goes on to lie about and cherry pick out of context statements from one of Dr. Scafetta's papers,